Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index: Background: FM-index

 \section{Background: FM-index}

 The FM-index \citep{892127} is a full-text index that supports efficient pattern matching, counting, and text retrieval on a highly compressed representation of the text corpus.
-It has been widely adopted in bioinformatics \citep{10.1093/bioinformatics/btq217,10.1093/bioinformatics/btu541,wang-genomic}.
 Compared with a canonical suffix array, FM-index stores a compact variation of a suffix array and the text corpus, greatly reducing storage overhead.